 - If the kids are old enough, take tours.
 In my experience there’s little point with small children

-- Visit every type of environment in your area, shoreline, coniferous forest, deciduous forest, freshwater lakes, rainforests, swamps and wetlands, hills and mountains.
+- Visit every type of environment in your area, shoreline, coniferous forest, deciduous forest, freshwater lakes, rainforests, swamps, wetlands, hills, and mountains.
 Get outside and see what grows there, what lives there and how those environments feel.
 Research before you go, read or watch videos and play treasure hunt, see what they can spot.

 - Check out local agriculture and industry.
 What grows in your area?
-What animals are raised?
+Why are particular animals raised?
 What manufacturing happens and where do the raw materials come from?
 Why do they do that here?

 - How are houses constructed in your area, is that because it’s hot, cold, windy?
-Are locally available materials and tradition a factor?
+Are locally available materials and traditions a factor?

 - What do people eat?
 What is available and what are the staples?
 Why?